MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/HowTos/Samples/Vehicle.md

 The root of the camera tree represents the vehicle the camera is in.
 As this root moves through Unity's global coordinate space, the global coordinates of the camera are constantly changing.
 Naturally, changing the camera's coordinates doesn't move the camera through physical space.
 The camera is moving through virtual space, but not through physical space.

 Other things attached to the vehicle also move along with the camera.
-From the camera's perspective, these other things  are stationary, and the stationary things in global space appear to be moving.
-The things also attached to the vehicle can be thought of as parts of the vehicle in which the camera is riding.
-The things stationary in global space that are moving by are analogous to the scenery passing by the window of the vehicle.
+From the camera's perspective, these other things  are stationary and the stationary things in global space appear to be moving.
+The things attached to the vehicle can be thought of as parts of the vehicle in which the camera is riding.
+The things stationary in global space that are moving through the view are analogous to the scenery passing by the window of the vehicle.

 This sample demonstrates two uses of `SpacePins` in such a context. `SpacePins` that are also part of this moving vehicle (the moving root) operate as usual in the moving frame of the vehicle.
 They allow you to pin parts of the virtual vehicle space to the physical space.
 Although their coordinates are constantly changing as the vehicle moves, they're fixed in the frame of the vehicle which contains the camera.
 In the sample scene, the vehicle parts are represented by the spheres and their associated `SpacePins`.